Vision-Language Models for Infrared Industrial Sensing in Additive Manufacturing Scene Description: Method

 \subsection{Embeddings and Classification via Cosine Similarity}

 After preprocessing the infrared images and defining the prompt banks, a pretrained VLM was utilized to project both the RGB images and the prompts into a shared multimodal embedding space.
 The model employs two separate encoders: one for images and one for text.
 The image encoder transforms each infrared image into a feature vector while the text encoder maps each prompt into the same space.
 All vectors were normalized to unit length for evaluation based on their directions.
-Figure~\ref{fig:embeding} illustrates this process in a simplified two-dimensional embedding space.

 Given an image $\tilde{x}_i$, the image encoder produces a feature representation:

 where $f_\theta$ denotes the image encoder and $\hat{v}_i$ is the $L_2$-normalized embedding.

 Similarly, each prompt $t^c_k$ that belongs to class $c$ is mapped into the same embedding space by the text encoder: